darlington-m/book-library/readme.txt

 Select the type of book you want to add by choosing a corresponding tab. e.g, for a Text Book, chose the Text Book tab.
 Fill in all the fields and the press the save button.
-Warning: add price without £ sign e.g, 30.99
+Warning: add price without Â£ sign e.g, 30.99
 Warning: add date in this format - February 29, 1990